-B. Fiduciary Duties
+F.D.
+Fiduciary Duties

-100. Canada is in a continuing fiduciary relationship with the Class and has the responsibility to act in a fiduciary capacity with respect to First Nations peoples.
+the responsibility to act in a fiduciary capacity with respect to First Nations peoples.
 This relationship is trust-like, rather than adversarial.
-Contemporary recognition and affirmation of Indigenous rights must be defined in light of this historic relationship.
+Contemporary recognition and affirmation of Indigenous-Aboriginal rights must be defined in light of this historic relationship.

-101. Furthermore, the circumstances of this case gave rise to a fiduciary duty on Canada with respect to the Class.

-102. Canada controlled all aspects of the lives of First Nations children in state care through the FNCFS Program as well as those First Nations children needing essential services.
+- Furthermore, the circumstances of this case gave rise to a fiduciary duty on Canada with respect to the Class. - 402.113.
+Canada controlled all aspects of the lives of First Nations children in state care through the FNCFS Program as well as those First Nations children needing essential services.
 The accumulated history of generations of mass child removals through the Residential Schools, Sixties Scoop and then FNCFS made First Nations children and families even more dependent on Canada for child and family, and other essential services.
-The First Nations children and families whom Canada abandoned on account of constraints based on arbitrary jurisdictional boundaries such as "ordinary residence on a Reserve" were equally vulnerable to, and suffered greatly from, Canada's failure to perform its duties.

-103. First Nations children and families were at all times vulnerable to Canada's exercise, or failure to exercise, its discretion and the power that Canada had over them as a fiduciary.
-The Class Members were similarly vulnerable to Canada's exercise of its discretion with respect to their specific affected interests: i.e., their communal cultural, traditional, and linguistic rights; and the right to raise and care for their own children in accordance with their traditions, cultures, and practices.
+The First Nations children and families whom Canada abandoned on account of constraints based on arbitrary jurisdictional boundaries such as "ordinary residence on a Reserve" were equally vulnerable to, and suffered greatly from, Canada's failure to perform its duties. - 114.
+First Nations children and families were at all times vulnerable to Canada's exercise, or failure to exercise, its discretion, and the power that Canada had over them as a fiduciary.
+The Class Members First Nations are the collection of all children and parents in the nation, and representatives of all children and families in the nation, and on both bases, are entitled to claim breaches of fiduciary duties on behalf of all First Nations children and parents in their nations. - discretion with respect to their specific affected interests: i.e., their communal eultural, traditional, and linguistic rights; and the right to raise and care for their own children in accordance with their traditions, cultures, and practices. their Aboriginal rights, freedom of religion rights, and right to the honour of the Crown described above.
+First Nations could only pass on their histories, religions, spiritual practices, customs, and languages to their children if they were allowed to raise their children.

-104. Canada's fiduciary obligation to First Nations peoples arose from its discretionary control over the specific Indigenous interests at issue here, i.e., the right to culture and language, amongst others (a sui generis fiduciary duty).

-105. Canada undertook-amongst others, through legislation such as An Act respecting First Nations, Inuit and Métis children, youth and families, SC 2019, c 24, international and other documents particularized herein-to exercise its discretionary control over the First Nations peoples' right to language and culture in the best interests of each nation.
+- 104.116.
+Canada's fiduciary obligation to First Nations peoples arose from its discretionary control over the specific Indigenous interests at issue here, i.e., the right to culture and language, amongst others (a sui generis fiduciary duty). - Canada undertook-amongst others, through legislation such as An Act respecting First Nations, Inuit and Métis children, youth and families, SC 2019, c 24, international and other documents particularized herein-to exercise its discretionary control over the First Nations peoples' right to language and culture in the best interests of each nation, and in accordance with the honour of the Crown. - Furthermore, the honour of the Crown is at stake in every dealing with

-106. Furthermore, the honour of the Crown is at stake in every dealing with First Nations peoples.
+First Nations peoples.
 It requires that Canada act honourably and in good faith in each such dealing.
-It is not a mere incantation, but rather a core precept that finds its application in concrete practices, in this case the operation of child welfare and the delivery of other essential health and social services to First Nations children and families.

-107. The honour of the Crown cannot be delegated.
-In this instance, Canada could not delegate its fiduciary responsibilities to First Nations children and families off-Reserve to the provinces and territories.
+It is not a mere incantation, but rather a core precept that finds its application in concrete practices, in this case the operation of child welfare and the delivery of other essential health and social services to First Nations children and families. - 106.
+The honour of the Crown cannot be delegated.
+In this instance, Canada could not delegate its fiduciary responsibilities to First Nations children and families off-

+Reserve to the provinces and territories.
 Canada remains responsible in equity for the consequences of its actions and interactions with the provinces and territories, which affected First Nations interests.

-108. Separate and apart from its duties to individuals, Canada owed these fiduciary duties to First Nations as nations.
+107. Separate and apart from its duties to individuals, Canada owed these fiduciary duties to First Nations as nations.

-C. Duty of Care
+G.E.
+Duty of Care